will-y/crystal-tools/README.md

   - Allows you to turn off the generator with a redstone signal
 - Metal Generator
   - Allows the generator to burn metals for FE
+  - Currently works with all vanilla metals and any item with the `ingot` tag
+    - If you want specific mod compatability, leave a comment or issue and I can add it
+    - See [DataMaps](#Datamaps) for how to add custom entries
 - Food Generator
   - Allows the generator to burn food for FE
 - Gem Generator
   - Allows the generator to burn gems for FE
+  - Currently works with all vanilla gems and any item with the `gem` tag
+    - If you want specific mod compatability, leave a comment or issue and I can add it
+    - See [DataMaps](#Datamaps) for how to add custom entries
 - Save Fuel
   - Doesn't waste fuel when there is no room to output FE